When disaster calls, we answer.

 Who to call in an emergency

 Emergencies can happen at any time, and it's important to be prepared.
 Reaching the right people as quickly as possible can make all the difference.
-You can learn more about when it's best to call the SES here, but as a good rule of thumb, here's where to call in an emergency:
+You can learn more about when it's best to call the SES here, but as a good rule of thumb, these are the services you should rely on for certain emergencies:

 About SES